Report: Seahawks signing veteran return man Devin Hester

 The Seahawks are signing veteran return man Devin Hester, according to a report.
 Seattle's leading returner, Tyler Lockett, was lost for the year with a broken leg against Arizona on Dec.
 24.

-The Seahawks are signing veteran returner Devin Hester, according to several national media reports, as they continue to look for a replacement for the injured Tyler Lockett.
+The Seahawks agreed to sign veteran returner Devin Hester Tuesday, according to several national media reports, as they continue to look for a replacement for the injured Tyler Lockett.

 The move was not immediately confirmed by the team Tuesday night.

-Seattle would also have to make a corresponding move to make room on the 53-man roster ahead of Saturday’s wildcard playoff game against Detroit.
+However, rookie backup safety Tyvis Powell tweeted a confirmation that he had been waived by the team, appearing to confirm the signing of Hester — the team had to waive/release a player to make room for Hester on the 53-man roster.
 The apparent signing of Hester was first reported by Jay Glazer of Fox Sports and later also reported by the NFL Network.

 The 34-year-old Hester is the third-leading punt returner in NFL history with 3,695 yards and 11th all-time in kickoff return yards with 11,333 in a career that dates to 2006.